Melanie Martinez: 2015–2022: Cry Baby and K–12

 On June 1, 2015, Martinez released the single "Pity Party", which sampled Lesley Gore's "It's My Party".
-This was followed by the album's second single, "Soap".
-The song reached number twelve on the Alternative Digital Songs chart, and number sixteen on the Pop Digital Songs chart.
+It was followed by the album's second single, "Soap", which reached number twelve on the Alternative Digital Songs and number sixteen on the Pop Digital Songs chart.
 The third single, "Sippy Cup", followed on July 31.
-Cry Baby, her debut album, was released on August 14, 2015, to moderate critical acclaim and debuted at number 6 on the Billboard 200.
-The album was certified Platinum by the RIAA on February 24, 2017.
+Her debut studio album, Cry Baby, was released on August 14, 2015, to moderate critical acclaim and debuted at number 6 on the US Billboard 200.
+The album was certified platinum by the RIAA on February 24, 2017.
 Martinez went on the Cry Baby Tour to promote the album, which lasted from 2015 to 2017.

-In May 2016, Martinez released her second EP, Pity Party, in Ireland, Mexico and the UK exclusively.
-A month later, Martinez said she had started working on and recording her second album.
-In November 2016, Martinez released her third EP, Cry Baby's Extra Clutter, a physical vinyl release of the bonus tracks from Cry Baby as well as "Gingerbread Man", a Christmas-themed single which was initially released in December 2015 on SoundCloud but later released as a solo single in January 2016.
+In May 2016, Martinez exclusively released her second EP, Pity Party.
+A month later, she started working on and recording her second studio album.
+In November 2016, Martinez released her third EP, Cry Baby's Extra Clutter, a physical vinyl release of the bonus tracks from Cry Baby.
+It also features "Gingerbread Man", a Christmas-themed single which was initially released in December 2015 on SoundCloud but later released as a solo single in January 2016.

-In October 2016, Martinez released a commercial for her fragrance, Cry Baby Perfume Milk, noting that the "idea for this perfume has been cultivating in my brain since the moment I finished writing" Cry Baby.
+In October 2016, Martinez released a commercial for her fragrance, Cry Baby Perfume Milk, noting that the "idea for this perfume [had] been cultivating in [her] brain since the moment [she] finished writing" Cry Baby.
 The perfume was directly distributed by Martinez's record label, Atlantic, making them the first record label to distribute a fragrance.
-Martinez also collaborated with cosmetics company Lime Crime, Inc. to release two "exclusive" lipsticks: a blue lipstick called "Cry Baby" on August 17, 2015, and a brown lipstick called "Teddy Bear" on March 9, 2016.
+Martinez also collaborated with cosmetics company Lime Crime to release two exclusive lipsticks: a blue lipstick called "Cry Baby" on August 17, 2015, and a brown lipstick called "Teddy Bear" on March 9, 2016.